AramZS/aramzs.xyz/src/content/microblogs/2025-11-28-human-slop-article-shouldnt-be-trust-about-ai-slop.md

 If this was a real study it would be published in a real journal not <a href="https://graphite.io/five-percent/more-articles-are-now-created-by-ai-than-humans" target="_blank" rel="noreferrer noopener nofollow">a fking press release on the AI company's site</a>.
 They don't even have the confidence in their theory to do what a lot of other AI companies do and commission real university scientists to run it.
 Or put it in a preprint!

+[Even the supplied dataset ](https://docs.google.com/spreadsheets/d/138eHRPJc-7Vt8tSx8eGX1eA9niIupbs2bxAwLALwrig/edit?gid=1699237437#gid=1699237437)is BS and they simply do not provide much of the information that would be needed for reproducing and verifying their work.

 The people who wrote this study are, at best, fully incompetent!
 "Since the large-scale adoption of AI tools began with ChatGPT, we argue that, with high probability, articles published before the release of ChatGPT were written by humans"

 [Hahahaha](https://jezebel.com/the-team-of-men-behind-rachel-brewson-the-fake-woman-w-1787270300).